jordan-breton/it-journey-sources/docs/about/index.md

      ---

-     If you want us to work together or would want to hire me for short or long term contract, just email me and I'll give you an answer in 48h.
+     If you want us to work together or would want to hire me for short or long-term contract, just email me and I'll give you an answer in 48h.

      :material-arrow-right:{.lg .middle} [contact@jordan-breton.com](mailto:contact@jordan-breton.com)